-The Financial Times sees Catalonia as the best Southern European Region of the Future in its latest report on the most attractive European locations for future investments.
+The Financial Times sees Catalonia as the best Southern European Region in its latest report on the most attractive European locations for future investments.
 Barcelona comes first in the continent by FDI strategy and policies for attracting investors.

 A diversified industry, the backbone of the Catalan economy

-Catalan industry accounts for 24% of Spanish industry and it is highly diversified with the main branches being food, chemicals and pharma, motor vehicles, and metal products and machinery.
+Catalan industry accounts for 19.3% of Catalonia's gross added value, which is above the figure for Spain (15.7%).
+It is highly diversified with the main branches being chemicals, food and beverage, motor vehicles, pharma, energy, and metal products.

 Businesses are in their element here